-Classroom Etiquette: Please turn off and put away all smartphones and other devices while you are in this class unless otherwise instructed.
+Classroom Etiquette: Laptops, cell phones, or other computer devices have no place in this classroom.
+You must keep these devices put away while you are here.
 Bring the assigned texts to each class meeting and please arrive on time.

 Assignments and Grading Policy: